apache/flink/docs/dev/stream/operators/windows.md

 <span class="label label-danger">Attention</span> Since session windows do not have a fixed start and end,
 they are  evaluated differently than tumbling and sliding windows.
-Internally, a session window operator creates a new window for each arriving record and merges windows together if their are closer to each other than the defined gap.
+Internally, a session window operator creates a new window for each arriving record and merges windows together if they are closer to each other than the defined gap.
 In order to be mergeable, a session window operator requires a merging [Trigger](#triggers) and a merging [Window Function](#window-functions), such as `ReduceFunction`, `AggregateFunction`, or `ProcessWindowFunction`